 For several days I had been planning a motorcycle trip with my friends but the trip was getting postponed due to unavailability of leaves from their offices or we were not able to unanimously decide the destination.
-Finally I decided to go for a solo trip and what could be the best destination other than the holy town of Badrinath.
+Finally, I decided to go for a solo trip and what could be the best destination other than the holy town of Badrinath.
 After gathering sufficient information I got my bike serviced, packed my bag, camera and other necessary item and started my four day trip to Badrinath.

 History of Badrinath Temple

 The primary deity of Badrinath Temple is Lord Vishnu and the place got its name Badrinath from the Badari Tree which grows here in abundance.
-Badrinath is the most important shrine among all the Char Dham, the other shrines are Dwarka, Puri and Rameswaram.
-It is also the part of Chota (Small) Char Dham other being Yamunotri, Gangotri and Kedarnath.
-The Temple of Badrinath is mentioned in many ancient books like Bhagavata Purana, Skanda Purana and Mahabharata.
+Badrinath is the most important shrine among all the Char Dham, the other shrines are Dwarka, Puri, and Rameswaram.
+It is also the part of Chota (Small) Char Dham other being Yamunotri, Gangotri and Kedarnath, The Temple of Badrinath is mentioned in many ancient books like Bhagavata Purana, Skanda Purana, and Mahabharata.
 One popular story is “once Lord Vishnu, unaware of the cold weather was mediating and when Goddess Lakshmi saw this she protected him in the form of the Badri Tree.
 Lord Vishnu was pleased by the devotion of his wife and he named the place Badrika Ashram.
 The Pilgrimage to Badrinath began after the temple was installed by Hindu Sage Adi Shankaracharya.
-According to the story Adi Shankaracharya found the idol of Badrinath in the Alaknanda River and since then it is worshipped here.
+According to the story, Adi Shankaracharya found the idol of Badrinath in the Alaknanda River and since then it is worshipped here.
 The current temple of Badrinath was built by the King of Garhwal and he had relocated the idol in the present temple.

 Best Time to Visit Badrinath

-I began my journey on 9th of June from Noida (Badrinath Temple is 525Km from Noida) and my plan was to cover maximum distance on my first day so that I can explore more places once I reached Badrinath.
-I started my journey at 5 A.M in the morning and after 30 min of drive I crossed the Ghaziabad City and I was on my way to Meerut.
+I began my journey on the 9th of June from Noida (Badrinath Temple is 525Km from Noida) and my plan was to cover the maximum distance on my first day so that I can explore more places once I reached Badrinath.
+I started my journey at 5 A.M in the morning and after 30 min of the drive I crossed the Ghaziabad City and I was on my way to Meerut.

-I reached Rishikesh at 11 AM and I found a sign-board leading to bypass road (avoiding the traffic of main city) and the milestone read “Badrinath 305Km”.
-I took the bypass road and after 15 min of drive I was at a point from where the route to all four Chota Char Dham begins.
+I reached Rishikesh at 11 AM and I found a signboard leading to bypass road (avoiding the traffic of the main city) and the milestone read “Badrinath 305Km”.
+I took the bypass road and after 15 min of the drive, I was at a point where the route to all four Chota Char Dham begins.
 As soon as I crossed Shivpuri, weather conditions started deteriorating and it began raining heavily.
-I took a halt at a small town Bayasi, 35 km from Rishikesh and one of the point for adventurers to begin their river rafting in Ganges River.
-Once the weather cleared I resumed my drive and reached Devprayag at 2PM.
+I took a halt at a small town Bayasi, 35 km from Rishikesh and one of the points for adventurers to begin their river rafting in Ganges River.
+Once the weather cleared I resumed my drive and reached Devprayag at 2 PM.
 Devprayag is a holy town located 70Km from Rishikesh and at Devprayag River Bhagirathi and River Alaknanda meet and flow further by the name of River Ganges.

 Also Read: 25 Amazing Hindu Temples Outside India